-INFORMATION APPLICATION INSTRUCT: Divide in 5 groups Each group will develop a plan to develop a collection point for their college.
-The plan will comprise of the following points : Overall goal Activities to be undertaken Strategies to be adopted Timelines for setting up a E-waste collection and disposal system in your office /shop/factory Partnerships and linkages to be established with people , Possible challenges Permissions to be taken authorities This is followed by presentations by the groups .
+INSTRUCT: Divide in 5 groups Each group will develop a plan to formalize their business .The plan will comprise of the following points : Overall goal Activities to be undertaken Strategies to be adopted Timelines for setting up the collection point Partnerships and linkages to be established with people , Possible challenges Permissions to be taken for the informal sector authorities This is followed by presentations by the groups .
+AY rganize a meeting with the informal sector scrap dealers and scuss the workshop learnings with them .
+Also identify the nallenges with them to formalize their businesses.